 - Stroll around and have an aperitivo in the canal area of Naviglio Grande

 Have more than 10 days?
-Consider adding on Bologna, Bergamo, Modena or Cinque Terre.
+Consider adding on Bologna, Bergamo, Modena or two days in Cinque Terre.